 When you are in your home office, it is important to feel like you are in a place of power.
 Facing your desk toward the door does just that.
 By facing your desk at the door, you can see whoever is entering immediately.
 This is known as the power position, and it shows that you are asserting yourself as the commander of the office.

-Place your desk far away from the door
+Step 3: Place your desk far away from the door.

 Feng shui practices that the doorway to any room is the mouth that brings energy into a room.
 Because of this, it is best to place your desk away from the direct stream of energy that can be brought into the room at a moment’s notice.

-When it comes to feng shui, every color has a unique message and meaning.
+Regarding feng shui, every color has a unique message and meaning.
 Home offices do best with neutral colors, light grays, soft browns, and pale yellows or oranges.
 These colors all promote tranquility, calmness, and peace.
 A home office can be a stressful environment sometimes, and the last thing you need is a bright red wall making you feel more anxious for absolutely no reason.
 Choose a calming, neutral color that brings you peace and tranquility, even in your most stressful moments.
+If you need further inspiration, you can check out our great painting ideas for your home office.

 Sharp edges represent a cutting energy and can add pressure and stress to an environment.
 It is especially important to avoid sharp edges that are pointing at you directly.
-Instead, look for furniture, wall decor, and other decorations that have soft, rounded edges.
+Whether you’re putting together some rustic decor ideas or sprucing up your Scandinavian-inspired space, look for furniture, wall decor, and other decorations that have soft, rounded edges.
 This will help keep your office feeling tranquil and less stressful.

 When it comes to creating a feng shui home office, there can be a lot to consider.
 It is important to follow the basic principles of feng shui to achieve a space that will help you feel relaxed, calm, and at peace.
 Feng shui is known for improving the lifestyle and energy in the lives of many.
 It can be used in any space in your home that will help you harmonize with your surrounding environment.
 Use these tips, techniques, and methods to improve the feng shui design in your home office and start enjoying a work environment that is calming and full of Zen.